 What Is a Multi-Grip Rivet?

 Multi-grip rivets are an outstanding alternative to standard-grip rivets.
 Though standard-grip rivets are often solid in their own right, a project may require something with more versatility and efficiency.
 They provide incredible versatility for your project.
-They fit a wider range of grip sizes so that if thickness differs somewhat, whether thinner or wider, the rivet can accommodate the variance.
+They fit as extensive range of grip sizes so that if thickness differs somewhat, whether thinner or wider, the rivet can accommodate the variance.

 From a fastening standpoint, multi-grip rivets can help address precision needs.
 These rivets offer versatility in that they can be set in a variable grip range depending on the combined thickness of the two materials being fastened.
 In other words, the same rivets can be used for one application, even if the surface gets a little thinner or thicker.

 Multi-grip rivets offer other benefits, including:

 - Better hole fill: Multi-grip rivets expand radially to deliver a better fit, even with irregular, oversized, and misaligned holes.

 - Added weather resistance: Moisture is less likely to seep through the setting because of the better hole fill.

 - Better inventory management: Multi-grip rivets generally fit three different grips; stocking one rivet for three grips—rather than three separate rivets for three sizes—streamlines inventory and makes ordering online easier.

 - Aesthetic consistency: If an application has several different rivets populating a small area, the resulting hodgepodge may detract from the product’s appearance, particularly with consumer goods.
 Multi-grip rivets offer a uniform look.

 - High vibration resistance: The improved hole fill results in joints that better withstand vibration.